matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

   - mash
 categories:
   - Software Development
-description: The Eight Wastes of Lean Thinking
+description: The Eight Wastes of Modern Software Delivery
 tags:
+  - Agile
+  - Continuous Delivery
+  - DevOps
+  - DORA
   - Lean
+  - Platform Engineering
-  - Agile
+  - Team Topologies
 ---

-# The Eight Wastes of Lean Thinking
+# The Eight Wastes of Modern Software Delivery

 In manufacturing, Lean thinking revolutionised how products were built by relentlessly eliminating waste.
 Though it began on factory floors, its principles now underpin modern software delivery — from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.